Pratikshinde55/jenkins-aws-web-deployment/README.md

 ✧ Step-3 ✧  (On Jenkins) (GitHubjob1)

-Now here i create new job which pull the code from GitHub and Deploy that code 'webpage' to apache webserver DocumetRoot location that is /var/www/html.
+ ✧ 2nd Job: Now here i create new job which pull the code from GitHub and Deploy that code 'webpage' to apache webserver DocumetRoot location that is /var/www/html.

 Note: